 By: Edmund Lau, CFA

 This guide is about public service loan forgiveness, or PSLF for short.
 We speak to many individuals who aren’t familiar with the program, do not know how it works, and are confused about qualifications.
 This guide will help you understand PSLF and see if its right for you.
-I recommend reading the Ultimate Guide To Student Loan Forgiveness before reading this guide.
+If you need help, be sure to check out our step-by-step technology that will help guide you to forgiveness.

 - What Is Public Service Loan Forgiveness